 The Soprano is a testament to Christophe Claret’s manufacture which specializes and has long been an innovator in striking complications, tourbillons, and sapphire components.
 For example, in 1997 Christophe Claret was the first to incorporate sapphire components, which included plates and Charles X style bridges, in a wristwatch movement.

 The Soprano is presented in a 45mm x 15.32mm red gold anthracite PVD titanium or white gold and anthracite PVD titanium case.
 The red gold version features anthracite PVD and black spinal hands; the white gold version features black PVD and ruby or blue spinal hands.

-Powering the Soprano is in-house mechanical hand-wound caliber TRD98 which has 450 components, 39 jewels, a 72-hour power reserve, balance oscillates at a rate of 21,600 vph (3Hz) and a single mainspring barrel in a transparent sapphire crystal.
-Functions include hours and minutes, 60-second flying tourbillon, and a 4-note minute repeater playing Westminster Quarters.
+Powering the Soprano is an in-house mechanical hand-wound caliber TRD98 which has 450 components, 39 jewels, a 72-hour power reserve, balance oscillates at a rate of 21,600 vph (3Hz), and a single mainspring barrel in a transparent sapphire crystal.
+Functions include hours and minutes, a 60-second flying tourbillon, and a 4-note minute repeater playing Westminster Quarters.